paulerickson/myuw-profile/README.md

 - The "bubbles" property is required if you dispatch the event from an element/scope other than `document`
 - The "detail" object is required by the CustomEvent spec
 - The "person" object is required by the myuw-profile component
-- The "firstName" attribute determines the letter displayed in the profile menu button and the name displayed within the menu
+- The "firstName" attribute determines the letter displayed in the profile menu button and the name displayed within the menu.
+If no first name is provided, the button will show a generic "person" icon

 #### Configurable properties